10 Best Adjustable Pliers in 2023 – Reviews & Top Picks

 Adjustable pliers are a true staple of every handyman’s toolbox.
-In fact, this is such a common item that you may think you know all about this particular product.
 However, you may be surprised at how much the design and efficiency of these simple tools have evolved in recent years.

-Long story short?
-It’s time to toss your old pliers and get something that provides more reliable performance.
-But how can you know which pliers are worth your time and which ones should never come anywhere near your toolbox?
+It may be time to toss your old pliers and get something that provides more reliable performance.
+But how can you know which pliers are worth your time and which should never be near your toolbox?

-We put together comprehensive reviews of some of the most prominent adjustable pliers on the market.
-Between our reviews and our buyer’s guide, you’ll be able to make the best decision before you take on your next project.
+We put together comprehensive reviews of some of the most capable adjustable pliers on the market.
+Between our reviews and our buyer’s guide, you can make the best decision before you take on your next project.

 |Best Overall||Channellock 440 Tongue and Groove Pliers||